Prompt Tuning of Deep Neural Networks for Speaker-adaptive Visual Speech Recognition: Experimental Results

-The mean word accuracies for 20 speakers according to different types of prompts are shown in Table \ref{table:6}.
+The mean word accuracies for 20 speakers (\ie, listed in Table \ref{table:7}) according to different types of prompts are presented in Table \ref{table:6}.
+This allows for a clearer understanding of the effectiveness of different prompts.
 The mean word accuracy of the Baseline model is 87.54\% and by utilizing just 1 minute of adaptation data with (Pad Cat, P+C) prompts, the performance is improved to 88.53\%.
 With more adaptation data of 3 and 5 minutes lengths, we can achieve the best word accuracies of 89.45\% and 89.99\% respectively.
 By comparing the different prompt methods, the padding prompt achieves the best performance among the single prompt methods for the LRW-ID dataset.
 This is the different tendency with that the addition prompt shows the best performance for the GRID dataset.
 It is related to that the visual front-end of LRW-ID is much deeper and has large parameters so that the addition prompt cannot largely affect the final encoded visual feature.
 On the other hand, the padding prompts can largely affect the visual feature at all intermediate CNN layers, with the large receptive field of deep CNN.
 Moreover, we observe similar results with GRID, the prompt (Add Pad, A+P) does not improve the performance over the padding-only prompt (Pad), and the prompt (Add Pad Cat, A+P+C) shows similar performance as (Pad Cat, P+C).
 The results indicate that the addition and the padding prompts have a similar role, improving the visual feature representations, thus the combination of them does not improve the performance further.
 However, the combination of prompts for CNN with the concatenation prompt which is for improving the temporal feature representations can boost the performance.

 From the experimental results on both GRID and LRW-ID, we highlight that regardless of the types of prompts, we can improve the performance of pre-trained VSR models on the unseen target speaker by just finetuning prompts with a small number of adaptation data (\ie, less than 5 minutes long).
 In addition, when the pre-trained CNN model has deep architecture, the padding prompt has more effectiveness than the addition prompt, while the addition prompt can achieve better performance for shallow CNN.
 Finally, the combination of prompts for CNN and for Transformer can further improve the performance.